Inventor Rewards and Recognition Program Best Practices

 Best practices lead to superior performance.
 This report aims to illuminate the best practices associated with inventor rewards and recognition programs (IRRP).
 We analyzed key questions using a number of IP program performance metrics to provide best practices guidance.

-- Companies that provide financial rewards for all Utility Patent events (3)
+- Companies that provide financial rewards for all Utility Patent achievements (3)

 - Does your company “gross up” your financial awards to cover taxes?

 - Do you have financial awards that are structured so as to be long term compensation for employee retention purposes?

 - Does your company recognize or reward inventor(s) for significant commercial successes of their invention?

 - Is there a public display of plaques for the inventors?

 - Do you have an annual recognition or reward for your most prolific or key inventor(s)?

-- Where are the locations for your company’s recognition events?
+- Where are the locations for your company’s recognition achievements?